Home to many Cuban and Latin American immigrants, Little Havana is one of Miami's most unique and colorful neighborhoods.

 Overall, Little Havana is a safe place to live.
 However, as with any neighborhood, there are always going to be some areas that are safer than others.

-If you do choose to move to Little Havana, then you will be greeted with a warm community that will make you feel right at home.
+If you choose to move to Little Havana, you will be greeted with a warm community that will make you feel right at home.

 Is It Safe To Park In Little Havana?

-If you are renting a car or bringing your own vehicle to Little Havana, then it is important to find a safe place to park.
+If you are renting a car or bringing your own vehicle to Little Havana, finding a safe place to park is important.

 While there are many parking garages and lots in the area, it is always best to choose one that is well-lit and has security.
 This will help deter thieves and give you peace of mind knowing your car is safe.